 Based on the current and anticipated value of our assets, including goodwill, and the current and anticipated composition of our income, assets and operations, we do not believe we were a PFIC for the taxable year ended on December 31, 2020, and do not expect to be a PFIC for the current taxable year.
 However, the application of the PFIC rules is subject to uncertainty in several respects, and we cannot assure you that the U.S. Internal Revenue Service, or the IRS, will not take a contrary position.
-Furthermore, a separate determination must be made after the close of each taxable year as to whether we are a PFIC for that year.
+Furthermore, a separate determination must be made after the close of each taxable year ended on December 31, 2020 or that year.
 Accordingly, we cannot assure you that we were not a PFIC for our taxable year ended on December 31, 2020 or that we will not be a PFIC for our current taxable year or any future taxable year.
 A non-U.S. company will be considered a PFIC for any taxable year if (i) at least 75% of its gross income is passive income (including interest income), or (ii) at least 50% of the value of its assets (based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.
 The value of our assets generally is determined by reference to the market price of our ordinary shares, which may fluctuate considerably.
 In addition, the composition of our income and assets is affected by how, and how quickly, we spend any cash we raise.
-If we were to be classified as a PFIC for any taxable year during which a U.S. holder holds our ordinary shares, certain materially adverse U.S. federal income tax consequences could apply to such U.S. holder.
+If we were to be classified as a PFIC for any taxable year during which a U.S. holder.